infinit/memo/website/templates/pages/docs/src/markdown/kv.md

 The infinit KV store supports many different block types that serve different purposes.
 The most important ones are:

-* Constant Hash Block(CHB): The simplest of all blocks, the CHB is an immutable block whose address is simply the hash of its content.
+* Immutable blocks (IB): The simplest of all blocks, whose address is simply the hash of their content.
-* Mutable Block (MB): Basic mutable block, providing atomic update (read-then-write) using a versioning mechanism.
+* Mutable Block (MB): Basic mutable block, providing atomic update (read-then-write) using a versioning mechanism, and security since the payload is encrypted.
-* Address Control List Block (ACB): Refinement over mutable blocks providing a fined-grained ACL system which can be used to defined which users can read and write the block content.
+* Address Control List Block (ACLB): Refinement over mutable blocks providing a fined-grained ACL system which can be used to defined which users can read and write the block content.
 * Named Block (NB): Blocks whose address can be deduced from their unique name.